highfidelity/hifi-content/usefulUtilities/bouncerZone/README.md

 # Bouncer Zone Script
 When this script is attached to a zone, it serves as a virtual bouncer.
 The script can "bounce" avatars from the zone if they do not meet criteria defined by the script.
-Data to determine which users are allowed inthe zone can be changed via userData of the zone without the need for a script restart.
-There are two criteria used to determine whether an avatar should be removed from the zone:
+Variables that determine which users are allowed in the zone can be changed via the `userData` entity property of the zone without the need for a script restart.
+There are several criteria used to determine whether an avatar should be removed from the zone:
-1. If the avatar is listed in the zone userData under whitelist > usernames, they will not be bounced.
+1. If the entering user's username is listed in the zone `userData` under `whitelist > usernames`, they will not be bounced.
-2. If the avatar is an admin and the zone userData: whitelist > adminsAllowed is set to tru, the user will not be bounced.
-Admins are defined as users with lock/unlock privileges.
+2. If the entering user is an "admin" and the zone `userData` defines `whitelist > allowAdmins` as `true`, the user will not be bounced. **Admins are defined as users with lock/unlock permissions.**
-3. If the user is wearing awearable with a Marketplace ID that matches an ID listed in the userData of the zone under whitelist > marketplaceID, the user will not be bounced.
+3. If the entering user is wearing a wearable with a Marketplace ID that matches an ID listed in the `userData` of the zone under `whitelist > marketplaceID`, the user will not be bounced.

 ## Setup
 1. Add the below `userData` object to the zone entity's `userData`